 Local Government Aid

-Local Government Aid (LGA) is a State of Minnesota program that was originally created in 1971 as a means of reducing the disparities in the quality of education, county services and city services between jurisdictions with higher taxable values and lower taxable values.
-LGA goes directly into the City’s General Fund, which primarily pays for essential services like Police, Fire, 911 and Public Works, as well as many of the City’s other core functions.
+Local Government Aid (LGA) is a program that was originally created by the State of Minnesota in 1971 as a means of reducing the disparities in the quality of education, county services and city services between jurisdictions with higher taxable values and lower taxable values.
+LGA is credited directly into the City’s General Fund, which primarily pays for essential services like Police, Fire, and Public Works, as well as many of the City’s other core functions.

 Minneapolis has been the State’s largest recipient of LGA because it is the State’s largest city and provides services to a far-greater daytime population than the number of residents who call the city home.
 However, it is important to note that Minneapolis is a net contributor of revenue to the State of Minnesota — that is, the City sends more money in sales, income and property taxes to the State than it gets back in return.